 Prevalence

+Worldwide, an estimated 14% of the population has experienced at least one migraine, with more female migraineurs than males (Ramage-Morin, 2014).
+Migraine prevalence, however, appears to vary geographically.
+In Canada, based on evidence from 2010/2011, 8.3% of Canadians had been diagnosed with migraines and prevalence was more than twice as likely in females than males over the age of 12 years (Ramage-Morin, 2014).
+A similar difference in prevalence between females and males has also been observed in England, with 18.3% of females having experienced a migraine in 2014 as compared to 7.6% of males (BMJ, 2014).
+In the U.K., estimated migraine prevalence is 5.85 million people 16- to 65-years-old (BMJ, 2014), which is approximately 9.1% of the total population (UK Office for National Statistics, 2014).
+Australian data from 2007 suggests a higher overall migraine prevalence (11.5% of the population) than in Canada or the U.K., with the previously observed spread between females (14.9%) and males (6.1%)(Stark et al 2007).

 Diagnosis

-Migraine is a complex chronic condition characterized primarily by recurrent episodes of severe head pain ().
-The intensity of the head pain and commonly associated symptoms can result in significant time lost from work, school and activities of daily living.
-The negative impact on quality of life can be severe ().
+Migraine is a complex chronic neurological condition that is characterized primarily by recurrent episodes of severe head pain that are often associated with nausea and sensitivity to light and sound (Pietrobon).
+The intensity of the head pain and other commonly associated symptoms can result in significant time lost from work, school and activities of daily living.
+The negative impact both on the individual’s quality of life and the cost to society through loss of productivity can be severe and the World Health Organization has listed it as the world’s 19th most disabling disease (Leonardi, 2005).

 A number of mechanisms have been proposed to be involved in the onset of a migraine.
-Specifically, of trigemin ha been ().

-:
+Specifically, activation of the trigeminovascular system has been implicated by a large body of indirect evidence (Pietrobon).
+Activation of this system is thought to trigger the release of neurotransmitters associated with vasoconstriction and vasodilation, which can lead to painful inflammation (Merck).
+The mechanism that activates the trigeminovascular system, however, is still unknown (Pietrobon).
+In migraine with aura, the aura is thought to be facilitated by cortical spreading depression in the brain, which is associated with altered mitochondrial metabolism (Teigan).

+The International Headache Society has created the following diagnostic criteria for migraines without aura (IHS):

 At least five attacks that fulfill criteria B through D below:

-lasts to 72 hours untreated or unsuccessfully treated.
+Headache that lasts four to 72 hours (untreated or unsuccessfully treated).

-eadache has a minimum of two of the following characteristics:  unilateral location  pulsating (throbbing)  moderate or severe intensity pain (inhibiting/prohibiting daily activity)  pain aggravated by movemen
+Headache has a minimum of two of the following characteristics:  unilateral location  pulsating quality (throbbing)  moderate or severe intensity pain (inhibiting/prohibiting daily activity)  pain aggravated by movement (e.g. walking or climbing stairs).

-One of the following symptoms during the :  nausea or vomiting  sensitivity or aversion to: o light (photophobia) o noise (phonophobia)
+One of the following symptoms during the headache:  nausea and/or vomiting  sensitivity or aversion to: o light (photophobia) o noise (phonophobia).

 There is no evidence that any other underlying disease is the cause of the headache.

-Migraine with aura is diagnosed Prodrome may also occur among many migraine patients, often before a migraine attack occurs.
-This condition can be characterized by such symptoms as increased irritability, hyperactivity, change in mood or emotions, difficulty thinking and food cravings or hyperosmia (an exaggerated or abnormally acute sense of smell) ().
+Migraine with aura is diagnosed by visual (e.g. loss of vision or seeing lights, spots or lines), sensory (e.g. numbness or tingling) and/or dysphasic speech disturbances that last between five minutes and 24 hours (see ICHD-II for more information, IHS).
+Most often, aura occurs in conjunction with migraine headache, but there are two subtypes of migraine with aura that are not associated with head pain (IHS).
+Prodrome may also occur among many migraine patients, often before a migraine attack occurs.
+This condition can be characterized by such symptoms as increased irritability, hyperactivity, change in mood or emotions, difficulty thinking and food cravings or hyperosmia (an exaggerated or abnormally acute sense of smell) (Pryse-Phillips).